channel-42/dotfiles/README.md

 ![alt text](https://github.com/channel-42/dotfiles/blob/master/.resources/screenshot.png "Screenshot of my desktop")

 These are the dotfiles of my main Arch-Machine.
-Some of the files may be **very** messy, but I'm working on cleaning everything up.
 If you have any questions about anything, you can reach out to me on reddit [u/Channel_42](https://www.reddit.com/user/Channel_42).

 # About me